getshaka-org/native-converter/README.md

 nativeFunc.asInstanceOf[js.Dynamic]("Ray")
 ```

+But remember, Javascript functions are not valid Json and will be not included in `toJson` output.

-Arrays, Iterables, Seqs, Sets, Lists, and Buffers are serialized using JavaScript Arrays:
+### IArrays, Arrays, Iterables, Seqs, Sets, and Lists

+These collections are serialized using JavaScript Arrays:

 ```Scala
 import scala.collection.{Seq, Set}